WPBeginner

 2. Install SSL / HTTPS in WordPress

-For more details, see our guide on how to get a free SSL certificate for WordPress with step by step instructions on how to set it up.
+For more details, see our guide on how to get a free SSL certificate for WordPress with step-by-step instructions on how to set it up.

 3. Keep WordPress Up to Date

-WordPress is a regularly maintained open-source software.
+WordPress is regularly maintained open-source software.
 Each new WordPress release brings new features, bug fixes, and improves the security of your website.

 Many beginners fear that updating WordPress could break their website.
 They ignore WordPress updates and as a result, leave their websites vulnerable to security threats.

 You need to make sure that you are always using the latest WordPress version.
-For detailed instructions see our guide on how to update WordPress with step by step instructions.
+For detailed instructions see our guide on how to update WordPress with step-by-step instructions.

 4. Keep WordPress Plugins and Theme Updated